← Back to research

 Executive Summary

-CrewAI is the leading open-source multi-agent framework, powering 450M+ agentic workflows monthly for 60% of Fortune 500 companies.
+CrewAI is the leading open-source multi-agent framework, powering 450M+ agentic workflows monthly for 63% of Fortune 500 companies, with 4,000+ new sign-ups per week.
 Built completely independent of LangChain, it offers a lightweight yet powerful architecture combining autonomous agent teams (Crews) with deterministic workflows (Flows).
-With 100,000+ certified developers and enterprise deployments at DocuSign, IBM, and PwC, CrewAI has established itself as the production standard for multi-agent automation.
+With 100,000+ certified developers (as of February 2026) and enterprise deployments at DocuSign, IBM, and PwC, CrewAI has established itself as the production standard for multi-agent automation.
+The open-source repo stands at 53,000+ GitHub stars as of June 2026.

 Product Overview